 Overall, balanced and healthy diets will promote hair growth by providing your body with the resources it needs.
 But if your diet is on the extreme side of the spectrum, you might need to reconsider a few things.

-For example, you should definitely steer away from overeating:
+For example, you should steer away from overeating:

 1. Egg yolks:

-Egg yolks have a high content of sulfur, which is a strong stimulus for the sebaceous glands.
+Egg yolks have a high content of sulfur, which is a potent stimulus for the sebaceous glands.